im-machakata/codels-sms-php/.github/README.md

 ### Sending Bulk SMS

-To send the same message to multiple recipients, you can pass an array of phone numbers or a comma-separated string of phone numbers.
+To send the same message to multiple recipients, you can pass an array of phone numbers or a comma-separated string of phone numbers, and an array of messages either indexed by phone number, or by index.
+Passing a string will result in all the users receiving the same message.

 **Using an array:**
 ```php